-Implementations MUST provide built-in support for Jakarta Server Pages and Facelets view engines.
+Implementations MUST provide built-in support for Jakarta Server Pages.
 Additional engines may be supported via an extension mechanism based on Jakarta Contexts and Dependency Injection.
 Namely, any Jakarta Contexts and Dependency Injection bean that implements the jakarta.mvc.engine.ViewEngine interface MUST be considered as a possible target for processing by calling its supports method, discarding the engine if this method returns false.